doubotis/StaticMap/README.md

 **Supports any tile size with a very wide range of resolutions.
 The library was tested from 8x8 to 9933x7026 (A1 page, 300dpi) resolutions with good results.**

-## Features
-* From 8x8 to infinite map sizes (tested until 9933x7026, A1 page at 300dpi)
-* Includes TMS and WMS easy-to-use layers
-* Supports user-defined custom layers
-* Infinite number of layers

 ## License
 [GNU Generic Public License](https://github.com/doubotis/MapPictureGenerator/blob/master/LICENSE)